-Given the disparities in services available across geographic areas in Guyana, as well as the disparities in the level of access available to GBV response services, there is a need to examine the possible introduction of an additional mode of GBV services delivery in the form of GBV mobile and remote services delivery.
-The suitability of the GBV mobile and remote services delivery model to the local realities in Guyana will need to be explored following the finalization of the GBV Essential Services Package for Guyana.
-The process to finalize the GBV Essential Services Package for Guyana is likely to provide sufficient information to inform the exploration of the suitability of the GBV mobile and remote services delivery model to the local realities in Guyana.
-It will, for instance, offer guidance on the feasibility of having this model operationalized in Guyana's remote hinterland regions.
+Given the disparities in services available across geographic areas in Guyana, as well as the disparities in the level of access available to GBV response services, there is a need to examine the possible introduction of an additional mode of GBV services delivery that is grounded in the One-Stop Centers (OSC) model principle.
+The suitability of this OSC model to the local realities in Guyana will need to be explored following the finalization of the GBV Essential Services Package for Guyana.
+The process to finalize the GBV Essential Services Package for Guyana is likely to provide sufficient information to inform the exploration of the suitability of this OSC model to the local realities in Guyana.
+It will, for instance, offer guidance on the feasibility of having all related sectors [health, social services, and the